sinclairtarget/git-who/README.md

 pick an author based on last modification time.

 You can limit the depth of the tree printed by using the `-d` flag.
 The depth is measured from the current working directory.

+The `-a` flag has already been mentioned.

 Run `git who tree --help` to see all options available for the `tree` subcommand.